 Sources: (1,50). - (e) MMR and varicella-containing vaccines can be administered on the same day.
-If not administered on the same day, these vaccines should be separated by at least 28 days. - (f) A substantially immunosuppressive steroid dose is considered to be ≥2 weeks of daily receipt of 20 mg or 2 mg/kg body weight of prednisone or equivalent. - $^{(g)}$ If active tuberculosis is suspected, MMR should be delayed.
+If not administered on the same day, these vaccines should be separated by at least 28 days. - ^(f) A substantially immunosuppressive steroid dose is considered to be ≥2 weeks of daily receipt of 20 mg or 2 mg/kg body weight of prednisone or equivalent. - family history of congenital or hereditary immunodeficiency in first-degree relatives (e.g., parents and siblings), unless the immune competence of the potential vaccine recipient has been substantiated clinically or verified by a laboratory - (h) If active tuberculosis is suspected, MMR should be delayed.
 Measles vaccination might suppress tuberculin reactivity temporarily.
 Measles-containing vaccine can be administered on the same day as tuberculin skin or IGRA testing.
-If testing cannot be performed until after the day of MMR vaccination, the test should be postponed for ≥ 4 weeks after the vaccination.
-If an urgent need exists to skin test or IGRA, do so with the understanding that reactivity might be reduced by the vaccine. - ^(h) For details, see (53).
+If testing cannot be performed until after the day of MMR vaccination, the test should be postponed for ≥4 weeks after the vaccination.
+If an urgent need exists to skin test or IGRA, do so with the understanding that reactivity might be reduced by the vaccine. - (i) For details, see (55). - [®] No adverse events associated with the use of aspirin or aspirin-containing products after varicella vaccination have been reported; however, the vaccine manufacturer recommends that vaccine recipients avoid using aspirin or aspirincontaining products for 6 weeks after receiving varicella vaccines because of the association between aspirin use and Reye syndrome after varicella.
+Vaccination with subsequent close monitoring should be considered for children who have rheumatoid arthritis or other conditions requiring therapeutic aspirin.
+The risk for serious complications associated with aspirin is likely to be greater in children in whom natural varicella develops than it is in children who receive the vaccine containing attenuated VZV.
+No association has been documented between Reye syndrome and analgesics or antipyretics that do not contain aspirin."

 TABLE 4-2.
-Conditions incorrectly perceived as contraindications to vaccination (i.e., vaccines may be given under these conditions) Vaccine Conditions commonly misperceived as contraindications General for all vaccines, including DTaP, pediatric DT, adult Td, adolescent-adult Tdap, IPV, MMR, Hib, hepatitis A, hepatitis B, varicella, rotavirus, PCV13, IIV, LAIV, PPSV23, MenACWY, MPSV4, HPV, and herpes zoster Mild acute illness with or without fever Mild to moderate local reaction (i.e., swelling, redness, soreness); low-grade or moderate fever after previous dose Lack of previous physical examination in well-appearing person Current antimicrobial therapy ^(a) Convalescent phase of illness Preterm birth (hepatitis B vaccine is an exception in certain circumstances) ^(b) Recent exposure to an infectious disease History of penicillin allergy, other nonvaccine allergies, relatives with allergies, or receiving allergen extract immunotherapy History of GBS ^(c) DTaP Fever of <105°F (<40.5°C), fussiness or mild drowsiness after a previous dose of DTP/DTaP Family history of seizures Family history of sudden infant death syndrome Family history of an adverse event after DTP or DTaP administration Stable neurologic conditions (e.g., cerebral palsy, well- controlled seizures, or developmental delay) Hepatitis B Pregnancy Autoimmune disease (e.g., systemic lupus erythematosus or rheumatoid arthritis) HPV Immunosuppression Previous equivocal or abnormal Papanicolaou test Known HPV infection Breastfeeding History of genital warts IIV Nonsevere (e.g., contact) allergy to latex, thimerosal, or egg Concurrent administration of Coumadin (generic: warfarin) or aminophylline IPV Previous receipt of ≥1 dose of oral polio vaccine
+Conditions incorrectly perceived as contraindications or precautions to vaccination (i.e., vaccines may be given under these conditions)

+conditions) Vaccine Conditions commonly misperceived as contraindications or precautions General for all vaccines, including DTaP, pediatric DT, adult Td, adolescent-adult Tdap, IPV, MMR, Hib, hepatitis A, hepatitis B, varicella, rotavirus, PCV13, IIV, LAIV, PPSV23, MenACWY, MPSV4, HPV, and herpes zoster Mild acute illness with or without fever Mild to moderate local reaction (i.e., swelling, redness, soreness); low-grade or moderate fever after previous dose Lack of previous physical examination in well-appearing person Current antimicrobial therapy(a) Convalescent phase of illness Preterm birth (hepatitis B vaccine is an exception in certain circumstances)(b) Recent exposure to an infectious disease History of penicillin allergy, other nonvaccine allergies, relatives with allergies, or receiving allergen extract immunotherapy History of GBS(c) DTaP Collapse or shock-like state (i.e., hypotonic hyporesponsive episode) within 48 hours after receiving a previous dose of DTP/DTaP Seizure ≤3 days after receiving a previous dose of DTP/DTaP Persistent, inconsolable crying lasting ≥3 hours within 48 hours after receiving a previous dose of DTP/DTaP Family history of seizures Family history of sudden infant death syndrome Family history of an adverse event after DTP or DTaP administration Stable neurologic conditions (e.g., cerebral palsy, well-controlled seizures, or developmental delay) Hepatitis B Pregnancy Autoimmune disease (e.g., systemic lupus erythematosus or rheumatoid arthritis) HPV Immunosuppression Previous equivocal or abnormal Papanicolaou test Known HPV infection Breastfeeding History of genital warts IIV Nonsevere (e.g., contact) allergy to latex, thimerosal, or egg Concurrent administration of Coumadin (generic: warfarin) or aminophylline IPV Previous receipt of ≥1 dose of oral polio vaccine